jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - protection domains/network segments
         - security awareness training
         - desktop env should be included in org DR
-        - EDR/MDR should be considered
+        - Endpoint Detection and Response (EDR)/Managed Detection and Response (MDR) should be considered

 [4.3](#4.3) Implement secure communication channels according to design
 - Protocols that provide security services for application-specific communication channels are called secure communication protocols